This is how I spent Two Days in Walt Disney World!

 We ended our time in Hollywood Studios with watching Fantasmic.
 It is by far my favourite fireworks show, and an amazing watch.

 After the show we quickly got out and practically ran to the car, so we could make it to Epcot on time.
-We had a reservation for the Rose and Crown which is a ‘British’ Pub, where we sat outside to watch the fireworks.
-Initially I wasn’t impressed with the menu, but really enjoyed what I had.
+We had a reservation at the Rose and Crown, where we were able to sit outside and watch the fireworks.

 If you can reserve a table outside to watch the fireworks I’d really recommend it.
 You get a great view, and the food is good too.

-After that we had a slow walk to the monorail to get back to the hotel.
+After, we had a slow walk to the monorail to go to the hotel.
 It’s fair to say we were all shattered.

 Thank you for reading!